Essy-dan/Capstone_LITA_SALESPROJECT/README.md

 ### Project Overview
 ---
 Businesses have always used data to make informed business decisions.
 With significant advancements in collecting, storing, analyzing, and reporting data in the last few decades, extracting actionable insights from large and complex datasets has never been easier, It has now become an indispensable tool for organizations seeking to gain a competitive edge.
 More than ever, organizations have now been able to drive informed decisions, optimize processes, and improve overall performance by leveraging analytics technology.
 Such organizations include large retail companies.
-This project presents an exploratory data analysis (EDA) of E-commerce sales data for a fictitious retail company that closely resembles the operational characteristics of real-world retailers.
+This project presents an exploratory data analysis (EDA) of E-commerce sales data for a retail company that closely resembles the operational characteristics of real-world retailers.
 The analysis aims to uncover valuable patterns, trends, and insights that will help the company better understand its sales dynamics, customer behavior, and profitability.

+Project Summary
+---

+In this project, we are tasked with analyzing the sales performance of a retail store, to uncover key insights such as top-selling products, regional performance, and monthly sales trends.

+### Goal
+---

+The goal is to produce an interactive Power BI dashboard that highlights the findings such as; top-selling products, regional performance, and monthly sales trends.

 ### Data Source
 ---